A Restaurateur comes to Liberty Street, Newburgh

 C.I.A. and more

-Like Peter Kelly, Mike Kelly worked here and in Europe but ultimately decided the Hudson Valley had few rivals for beauty as well as access to an emerging and sophisticated local food and beverage supply scene.
+Like Peter Kelly, Mike Kelly (no relation) ultimately decided the Hudson Valley had few rivals for beauty as well as access to an emerging and sophisticated local food and beverage scene.

 The Hudson Valley is also home, as Mike was born and raised here.